Murihiku Southland

 Winter is a time of reflection and renewal, and here in Aotearoa, New Zealand, it's a time to celebrate Matariki, the start of the Māori New Year.
 Our Matariki public holiday brings people together to share the joy of a new beginning, honour the past, and look forward to the future with hope and inspiration.
 It's a time for our communities to come together, share stories and kai, and plant for future harvests - and the best time to see the Matariki or Seven Sisters constellation from our dark sky sanctuary.

 Temperatures average around 5 degrees Celsius, with abundant rain and occasional snow.
-Winter time, June to August, is a great time for cosy indoor activities like visiting our museums, art galleries and trying local cuisine.
+Winter time, from June to August, is a great time for cosy indoor activities, such as visiting our museums, art galleries, and trying local cuisine.
 It's essential to pack warm and waterproof clothing for exploring the outdoors.

 Spring